Cosmic Acceleration and the notion of Alternative Vacuum in Nash Theory: Nash Curvature Correction as a Scalar Field

-We note that the scalar field conjectured here, need not necessarily be related to a Standard Model Higgs particle.
-This is simply a real scalar field with a self-interaction typically associated with sponteneous symmetry breaking.
-If this field is identified with a Higgs field, that would lead to variations of standard couplings that are conceived within the Standard Model.
-Any such scalar field $\phi$ can be thought of as a background field of the standard model Higgs $\varphi$, written as
+Let us suppose that the scalar self-interaction is given by the $\phi^4$ potential used in spontaneous symmetry breaking.
+Then it is easy to see that for mathematical consistency the mass term must be time-dependent.
+We can then write $V(\phi)$ as

+The scalar field and $M(t)$ both have mass dimension one while $\lambda$ is dimensionless.
+The vacuum expectation value (\textit{vev}) $\textit{v}$ can be derived from this Higgs-type potential as

-Thus $\textit{v}(t)$ turns out to be the evolving Higgs \textit{vev} while the classical field $\phi$ takes up a cosmological role.
-The forebearer of any such ideas allowing variations of fundamental couplings is the \textit{Large Numbers Hypothesis} \cite{dirac}, which received many theoretical treatments over time.
-Phenomenological analysis of these theories are popular and have produced some consequences of considerable interest \cite{variation}.
-For example, variation of a fundamental coupling such as the fine structure constant generates non-trivial variations in standard gauge and the Yukawa couplings \cite{campbell}, and in turn, the strongly interacting quarks and gluons through the QCD scale $\Lambda_{QCD}$ \cite{gasser}.
-In this work, without getting into further arguments we speculate that it is possible for the Higgs \textit{vev} to encounter some variations from it's present value, for instance during an epoch of electroweak phase transition in the cosmological past.
-Now, even if this variation leads to quark mass variations, the proton mass will not vary much since it finds its biggest contribution from the QCD scale alone \cite{calmet, lang}.
-Therefore, inevitably we can find some variations in the proton-electron mass ratio $\mu \equiv \frac{m_{p}}{m_{e}}$.
-From an observational point of view, we can also connect a $\mu$ variation with a fine structure constant variation through
+If we further carry forward the analogy with the Higgs field, this time variation leads to a variation of standard couplings.
+The fore-bearer of any such ideas allowing variations of fundamental couplings is the \textit{Large Numbers Hypothesis} of Dirac \cite{dirac}, which received many theoretical treatments over time.
+Phenomenological analysis of these theories are popular and have produced some consequences of considerable interest~\cite{variation}.
+For example, variation of a fundamental coupling such as the fine structure constant generates non-trivial variations in the gauge and Yukawa couplings~\cite{campbell}, and in turn, the masses of the strongly interacting quarks and gluons through the QCD scale $\Lambda_{QCD}$~\cite{gasser, bagdo}.
+We speculate, in the present case, that it is possible for the Higgs \textit{vev} to have variations from its present value, during an epoch dominated by higher curvature Nash corrections, which also coincides with an era of electroweak phase transition, in the cosmological past.
+This variation can lead to quark mass variations but the proton mass will not vary much since it finds its biggest contribution from the QCD scale alone \cite{calmet, lang}.
+This leads to mild variations in the proton-to-electron mass ratio $\mu \equiv \frac{m_{p}}{m_{e}}$. \\